Chonthichar/automatic_TicTacToe/README.md

      `cd path_to_folder`

      <img src="./assets/cdDown.png" alt="Input the instagram username you want to scrape in the 'username_input' field" title="Input the instagram username you want to scrape in the 'username_input' field" width="500"/>

+     - Install necessary libaries:

+     `pip install kivy`

+     `pip install kivymd`

+     `pip install numpy`

-     - Update the requirements file with:
+     - Update the requirements file that lists all of the packages in the current environment, as well as their respective version:

      `pip freeze > requirements.txt`